sebastianrothbucher/SpreadsheetInSync/README.md

 ### Excel
 First of all, you need a [CouchDB](http://couchdb.apache.org) installation on your machine, your network or the Internet.
 You can use [Cloudant](http://cloudant.com) but be sure you understand their mechanics of charging - there's limits to what you get for free that also might change.
 Create a new and empty database in either case to hold your data.

-Then, download ''SpreadsheetInSync.xlam'' from [Releases](https://github.com/sebastianrothbucher/SpreadsheetInSync/releases) and copy it into C:\Users\'yourname'\AppData\Roaming\Microsoft\AddIns.
+Then, download 'SpreadsheetInSync.xlam' from [Releases](https://github.com/sebastianrothbucher/SpreadsheetInSync/releases) and copy it into C:\Users\'yourname'\AppData\Roaming\Microsoft\AddIns.
 Open the Options dialog, choose the Add-ins tab and (on the bottom) 'Go to' manage Excel Add-Ins.
 A dialog opens where you can check 'Spreadsheetinsync'.
 You now have a new tab for SpreadsheetInSync.

 Then, choose SpreadsheetInSync > Start.
 As it's the first time, it will prompt for the database details.
 Give server name (for Cloudant: 'yourname'.cloudant.com), port (standard for HTTP w/out SSL is 80, standard for HTTPS w/ SSL - the recommended way - is 443) and the name of the database you just created.